 - Give as little information about yourself as possible when signing up for credit cards, financial accounts, providing information to doctor’s offices or hospitals.
-Even information that you put onto your resume or job application can been used for identity theft.
+Even information that you put on your resume or job application can be used for identity theft.

 - Check all credit card receipts that you sign to be certain you are not signing more than one.

 - Always press the delete button on any credit card machine after your transaction has run.
 This will lessen the probability that it can be used twice.

 - Do not use your computer for financial information such as bank accounts, stock accounts or bill paying in a public venue on a public wi-fi.
 Public wi-fi is not a secure connection, and someone could be monitoring your computer from a nearby parking lot.

 - Shred all financial information before you put it in the trash.
 If you have a wood burning fireplace, a wood stove, or an outside fire pit, burn your financial mail after you are finished with it.

 - Destroy all blank credit card checks immediately upon receipt if you do not intend to use them promptly.